SummaryRead the full fact sheet

 Many babies with tongue-tie can breast and bottle feed successfully.
 However, a tight tongue-tie can interfere with a baby’s ability to breastfeed and, in some cases, bottle feed.
 Mothers may experience sore or damaged nipples and the baby may have difficulty drinking enough to gain weight.

-Tongue-tie can be hard to diagnose in newborns – it is important to consult with your doctor, a maternal and child health nurse, or a lactation consultant if you are having trouble breastfeeding.
+Tongue-tie can be hard to diagnose in newborns and many of the symptoms of a tongue-tie also occur with other feeding issues, Therefore, it is important to see your doctor, a maternal and child health nurse, or a lactation consultant if you are having trouble breastfeeding.

-Signs that a baby could be tongue-tied include that:
+Signs that a baby could be tongue-tied include:

-- the mother has squashed nipples after breastfeeding
+- The mother has flattened-looking nipples after breastfeeding.

 Tongue-tie and speech problems

-- touch the roof of the mouth, to pronounce sounds such as ‘t, d, n, l, s, z’
+- touch the roof of the mouth – such as the t, d, n, l, s and z sounds

-- arch off the floor of the mouth, to pronounce sounds such as ‘r’.
+- arch off the floor of the mouth – such as the ‘r’ sound.